-Your journey starts from Olgii, the provincial capital, and make way towards the base of Tavan Bogd mountain range.
+Your journey starts from Ulgii, the provincial capital, and make way towards the base of Tavan Bogd mountain range.
 Sleeping under the Milky Way, singing and drinking with the nomads, hiking in the mountain range and horse riding across stunning landscapes are just some of the amazing activities to whet your adventure appetite.
 The trip will end off with a cultural visit where you get to interact up-close and personal with the eagle-hunter and his family.

 - Trekking in Altai Tavan Bogd National Park